NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Galleri/Home/Index.page.md

 ## What is [xyz]?

-This implementation guide provides guidance on implementing the Galleri FHIR R4 message.
+This implementation guide provides guidance on implementing the Multi-cancer Early Detection Test Report FHIR R4 message.

 For further details refer to {{pagelink:Home/Introduction}}